Emily Ratajkowski Looks Stunning In Ab-Bearing Ensemble At ‘GQ Australia’ Men Of The Year Awards

 — Emily Ratajkowski (@emrata) November 30, 2016

-“While her beauty will always be her most prominent medium of expression, everything she does, from getting arrested at political protests to writing lengthy essays on female sexual empowerment, is done with the goal of advancing the plight of the woman, establishing firmly that there’s no reason that a woman can’t find self-empowerment in definig and owning the expression of her sexuality and body,” GQ said.
+“While her beauty will always be her most prominent medium of expression, everything she does, from getting arrested at political protests to writing lengthy essays on female sexual empowerment, is done with the goal of advancing the plight of the woman, establishing firmly that there’s no reason that a woman can’t find self-empowerment in defining and owning the expression of her sexuality and body,” GQ said.

-“It’s all about women doing what they want, when they want, and not having to take flak from anyone,” the model told GQ Australia‘s Abbey Gelmi on the red carpet when asked about the multiple hats she wears as both a model and an advocate.
+“It’s all about women doing what they want when they want, and not having to take flak from anyone,” the model told GQ Australia‘s Abbey Gelmi on the red carpet when asked about the multiple hats she wears as both a model and an advocate.